CoderDojoStirling/coderdojo-adventure/README.md

 That's it!

 Two suggestions for you as a CoderDojo mentor:
-* Run through the lesson yourself to get a feel for what's involved.
+* Run through the lessons yourself to get a feel for what's involved.
 * Open learn.html in a web-browser, and print a bunch of copies for all the kids attending.
 This is not strictly necessary (as the kids can read the page in their browsers), but should simplify matters as they have a paper copy of the instructions to refer to.